The plasmid is confirmed by full-length sequencing.

 Each tube contains lyophilized plasmid.

 The lyophilized plasmid can be stored at ambient temperature for three months.

 **Sino Biological guarantees 100% sequence accuracy of all synthetic DNA constructs we deliver, but we do not guarantee protein expression in your experimental system.
 Protein expression is influenced by many factors that may vary between experiments or laboratories.**

 IL21 belongs to the IL-15/IL-21 family.
 It is a cytokine with immunoregulatory activity.
 Cytokines are proteinaceous signaling compounds that are major mediators of the immune response.
-They control many different cellular functions including proliferation, differentiation and cell survival/apoptosis but are also involved in several pathophysiological processes including viral infections and autoimmune diseases.
+They control many different cellular functions including proliferation, differentiation, and cell survival/apoptosis but are also involved in several pathophysiological processes including viral infections and autoimmune diseases.
 Cytokines are synthesized under various stimuli by a variety of cells of both the innate (monocytes, macrophages, dendritic cells) and adaptive (T- and B-cells) immune systems.
 IL21 is expressed in activated CD4-positive T-cells but not in CD8-positive T-cells, B-cells, or monocytes.
 It may promote the transition between innate and adaptive immunity.
-IL-21 has been tried as therapy for alleviating allergic responses.
-It can significantly decrease pro-inflammatory cytokines produced by T cells in addition to decreasing IgE levels in a mouse model for rhinitis (nasal passage inflammation)
+IL-21 has been tried as a therapy for alleviating allergic responses.
+It can significantly decrease pro-inflammatory cytokines produced by T cells in addition to decreasing IgE levels in a mouse model for rhinitis (nasal passage inflammation).

 Coquet JM, et al. (2007) IL-21 is produced by NKT cells and modulates NKT cell activation and cytokine production.
 J Immunol.
 178(5):2827-34.